Adrien Hébert: Work

 Hébert's work has a refined and direct approach, especially in his street scenes and his interiors.
 In 1924 he began to turn his attention to the Port of Montreal as a subject for painting: it was to become a favourite theme.
 He returned to France on several occasions but he made firm ties in Montreal where in 1950 he moved into a workshop on Labelle Street.

 In 1909, he began to show his work at the Spring Salon of the Art Association of Montreal, where it won the Jessie Dow Prize three times (he showed there till 1954).
 He also showed regularly at the Royal Canadian Academy of Arts (1910-1960).
 He was a member of the Beaver Hall Group along with his brother and showed there.
 He showed his work in Paris (1931); at the Watson Art Gallery (1936); and had a solo show at the Arts Club of Montreal (1963).
 During World War II he painted the locomotives undergoing repair at the C.P.R.
 Angus Shops.
-After his death, in 1971, the National Gallery of Canada organized and toured an exhibition entitled Adrien Hébert, Thirty Years of his Work, and in the summer of 1993, the Musée du Québec commemorated Hebert with an exhibition dedicated to his art.
+After his death, in 1971, the National Gallery of Canada with the help of T. R. MacDonald organized and toured an exhibition entitled Adrien Hébert, Thirty Years of his Work, and in the summer of 1993, the Musée du Québec commemorated Hebert with an exhibition dedicated to his art.
 His work also was included in the exhibition 1920s Modernism in Montreal: The Beaver Hall Group (2015).

-He was made an associate member of the Royal Canadian Academy of Arts in 1932 and elected an academician in 1941 He was a member of the Arts Club of Montreal for more than forty years.
+He was made an associate member of the Royal Canadian Academy of Arts in 1932 and elected an academician in 1941.
+He was a member of the Arts Club of Montreal for more than forty years.

 Hébert died in 1967.
 His work is included in the National Gallery of Canada, the Montreal Museum of Fine Arts, the Musée national des beaux-arts du Québec the Robert McLaughlin Gallery and others.